xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 therefore eventually all muscle fibers are helping out.

-Of course, the intensity has to be sufficiently high in each set for them to be effective at all.[^17] You can't just lift an extremely light weight two times and call this a set.
+Of course, the intensity has to be sufficiently high in each set for them to be effective at all.
+You can't just lift an extremely light weight two times and call this a set.
 Some common sense is in order.
 But as long as each set is adequately hard, it's really the total number of sets that counts the most.